nick-ls/HighQualityYoutube/README.md

 # HighQualityYoutube
-This userscript forces Youtube to always play videos at their highest available quality.
+This userscript forces YouTube to always play videos at their highest available quality.
+Recently, I noticed that YouTube was playing all of my videos at 480p when higher definition streams were available.
+This is why I created this extension that, when coupled with a server that edits the player's base.js, sets the video quality to the maximum available without user interaction.
 ___

-### As A Userscript
-Recently, I noticed that Youtube was playing all of my videos at 480p when higher definition streams were available.
-This is why I created this userscript that executes a series of clicks in order to change the quality of the video without user interaction.
-This script can be added through a userscript manager such as Tampermonkey or Greasemonkey.
-In order to do so, look up how to install a userscript from a raw url for your extension of choice; then use this link: `https://raw.githubusercontent.com/Nicholas264/HighQualityYoutube/master/userscript.js`
-___
-### As A Chrome Extension
+### Installing the Chrome Extension
 In order to use this as a Chrome extension, download the `.zip` file from the current version's release, and extract it to your directory of choice.
 Next, go to `chrome://extensions`, enable developer mode, and click `Load unpacked`.
 From there you can select the directory where you extracted the files.
 If you ever move them to a different location, you will need to load the unpacked extension again from the new directory.

+---
+### Running a server
+You will need a dedicated server or something like https://www.heroku.com/ to host the server remotely.
+Once you have the files extracted to your destination folder.
+Install node.js if you haven't already, and run `npm install` to install the dependencies.
+Once the dependencies are installed, run `node ./server/server.js` to start the server.
+If you do not have mongodb installed and you do not want to install it, you can run the mongodb-less version of the server using `node ./server/server-nomongo.js`.
+The mongodb version caches the files in a database to avoid excess pings to YouTube's servers, so if you are planning on hosting a server that services multiple users, you will probably want to use the `server.js` that has mongodb support.
+Once your server is running, replace the `SERVER_HOST` constant in `editBase.js` with the domain name you are running your server at.
+You will also need to use Nginx or Apache to route requests to your server, but that is a rather lengthy topic so I will leave it up to you to search how to set up a reverse proxy for your choice of server and OS.
+Once all of these things are done, you should now be able to stream all of your videos in glorious high definition without lifting a finger (if you disregard the work done to get to this point).